PROJECT COHORT – MEETING AN URGENT NEED TO SUPPORT VETERANS

-Georgetown University has worked closely with Project Rebirth since early 2002.
-With numerous GU alums as past and present Project Rebirth Board Members (including GU President John J DeGioia) Project Rebirth’s links to GU are deep and durable.
+Georgetown University (www.georgetown.edu) is a founding member of Project Cohort.
+GU has worked closely with Project Rebirth since early 2002.
+With numerous GU alums as past and present Project Rebirth Board Members (including GU President John J DeGioia) Project Rebirth's links to GU are deep and durable.
 Georgetown will serve as the academic home for the research component of Project Cohort and Georgetown students will participate in data collection and analysis.

-HEART 9/11 and a team of Project Cohort’s Veteran participants will be going on a mission to rebuild communities damaged by the recent earthquake in Nepal.
+HEART 9/11 (www.heart911.org) is a founding member of Project Cohort.
+FDNY, NYPD, PAPD and the NYC Building Trades, recognized the world over, have come to define the safety, security and spirit of New York City - these are the expert volunteers of HEART 9/11.
+From the ashes of 9/11, this team leverages their unparalleled experience, including the extensive WTC site response and recovery, to respond and rebuild in times of crisis.
 Bill Keegan, HEART 9/11’s Founder and Project Rebirth board member, is providing an extraordinary opportunity for Project Cohort participants to fulfill the service component of their program while learning new skills and building a shared sense of purpose.
-A second mission to flood-ravaged east Texas is also being planned.

-The Military Veteran Peer Network is an affiliation of Service Members, Veterans and Family Members dedicated to establish camaraderie and trust with each other, identifying and vetting community resources and, collectively, contributing to the communities where we live.
+The Military Veteran Peer Network (www.milvetpeer.net) is a founding member of Project Cohort.
+MVPN is an affiliation of Service Members, Veterans and Family Members dedicated to establish camaraderie and trust with each other, identifying and vetting community resources and, collectively, contributing to the communities where we live.
+(Texas Only)

 Caldwell Ranch is a founding member of Project Cohort.
 With over 35,000 acres of West Texas wilderness, Cohorts who are able to visit Caldwell Ranch will experience a pristine part of our country free from the nuisance of things like people and electricity.
 You can truly see stars from horizon to horizon and bond as a team over a 6-7 day expedition exploring the wilds of West Texas.